 Students may complete a major or minor in Computer Science or a minor in Computational Methods.

 The Computer Science Department is supported jointly by faculty at both Bryn Mawr and Haverford Colleges.
 The department welcomes students who wish to pursue a major in Computer Science.
-Additionally, the department also offers a minor in Computer Science, a concentration in Computer Science (at Haverford College) and a minor in Computational Methods (at Bryn Mawr College).
+Additionally, the department also offers a minor in Computer Science.
 The department also strives to facilitate double majors and evolving interdisciplinary majors.
 Students can further specialize their majors by selecting elective courses that focus on specific disciplinary tracks or pathways within the discipline.

-All majors, minors and concentrations offered by the department emphasize foundations and basic principles of information science with the goal of providing students with skills that transcend short-term trends in computer hardware and software.
+Both, the major and the minor, emphasize foundations and basic principles of information science with the goal of providing students with skills that transcend short-term trends in computer hardware and software.

 Major in Computer Science